 Getting into October at any kind of elevation, you may want a top and/or bottom baselayer for added warmth.
 Merino wool is the clear material of choice: it’s lightweight, super comfortable, won’t soak up perspiration and water like cotton, and doesn’t much absorb stink either (nothing is perfect, but it does a pretty darn good job).
 The issues with merino are that it’s expensive and won’t last forever (make sure to wash in cold water and line dry if possible), but we still think it’s worth it.

-A number of gear companies make merino wool baselayers, and we’ve had good luck with the Icebreaker Everyday Crew.
-You can wear this as a standalone piece or under another shirt, and if you add your synthetic jacket above you’ll be in great shape when things really cool off.
+A number of gear companies make merino wool baselayers, and we’ve had good luck with the Icebreaker 175 Everyday Crew.
+You can wear this as a standalone piece or under another shirt, and if you add your synthetic jacket above, you’ll be in great shape when things really cool off.
 For a cheaper non-merino option, Patagonia’s Capilene collection is legendary and we’ve been wearing it for years.
-A shirt like the Capilene Lightweight Crew will provide some added warmth at a reasonable price, with thicker midweight and thermal weight options available as well.
+A shirt like the Long-Sleeved Capilene Cool Daily Shirt will provide some added warmth at a reasonable price, with thicker midweight and thermal-weight options available as well.
 The upside to Capilene is that it should last longer than merino—we’ve had Capilene shirts that are six years old and counting and have gotten heavy use.
-Thin merino is more likely to last a season or two unless you rarely take it out of your closet.
+Thin merino is more likely to last a couple seasons unless you rarely take it out of your closet.

 5. A Simple Beanie